Anirudh64210/Mae---gmail-companion/README.md

 - The extension holds no API key.
 The relay holds it, server side, and returns numbers only.
 - Stored locally: on or off, sound, whether the intro was shown, and four anonymous counters.
 Never text, names or subjects.

-Details and the threat model are in `docs/SECURITY.md`.
+The full policy is in `PRIVACY.md`.
+The threat model is in `docs/SECURITY.md`.

 ## Status

 - Done: Gmail integration, Mae and the pill, extraction and redaction, eval set, security pass, options page, relay (see `relay/README.md`).
 - Waiting on: a Jev API key.
 The Jev provider is written from the brief and must be verified against the SDK before first use.
-- Next: privacy policy page, store listing, hosted relay deployment.
+- Next: verify the Jev provider and tune thresholds once a key is available.

 ## License